archywigglestyn/The-Smokey-Powell/README.md

 where I have my circuit boards made http://www.pcbunlimited.com/ They are great quality and cheap!
 Look for Panel Share.
 It moves around on the website but it's the cheapest way if you only want one. $19.95 as of 3/15/19

-schematic of circuit board	(Look Above)
+schematic of circuit board	(Look Above) 3-29-18 I uploaded V1.1, It has a few minor fixes.

 thingiverse link to make 3d printed case and DIN mounts (Link coming soon!)
 Hi Resolution single output case https://www.thingiverse.com/thing:3453571